 China provides many opportunities for foreign businesses, although its complexity, regulations and constant changes make it difficult to keep track on what is advised and what is required when doing business in the Mainland.

-Following the experience of MS Advisory and 1421 Consulting Group (1421), we have prepared a list of 7 things many foreign businesses have overlooked or did not think about when doing or start doing business in China.
+Following our experience, we have prepared a list of 7 things many foreign businesses have overlooked or did not think about when doing or start doing business in China.

 1. Business Scope